Men's Journal: History

 At the time of the layoffs, Men's Journal, after years of losing money under Wenner Media, was profitable.

 The New York Post reported: "The layoffs include Greg Emmanuel, the chief content officer and most senior editor, who had moved with the title from Wenner Media and got elevated to the top job when American Media laid off the previous editor-in-chief, Mark Healy, in 2017."

 On Twitter, the news was taken as the death of the magazine.
 "RIP @mensjournal," the writer Stephen Rodrick wrote.
 The investigative reporter Bryn Stole wrote: "here is full of the kinds of ambitious and entertaining pieces that made Men's Journal a damn fine magazine.
 It was among a small—& dwindling—number of places that'd actually pay writers to chase these sorts of stories."

 In December 2022, it was reported that The Arena Group, owner of Sports Illustrated and other publications, would acquire Men's Journal from AMI.
 On February 3, 2023, the Wall Street Journal reported that The Arena Group would begin using artificial intelligence to generate magazine content.
-On February 9, Futurism reported that the first story Men’s Journal published using AI — a piece titled "What All Men Should Know About Low Testosterone" — included “serious errors.”
+On February 9, Futurism reported that the first story Men’s Journal published using AI — a piece titled — included “serious errors.”
 Bradley Anawalt, the chief of medicine at the University of Washington Medical Center, pointed out 18 specific errors in the story, according to Futurism.

 In February 2023, subscribers of Men’s Journal received the March 2023 issue of Sports Illustrated with a cover announcing that Men's Journal had ceased publication.
 Subscribers were to receive copies of Sports Illustrated for the remaining duration of their subscription, and those subscribed to both will have their Sports Illustrated subscription extended by the amount of Men's Journal issues that they would not receive.

 On July 11, 2025, the print edition of Men’s Journal hit newsstands once again with The Bear’s Matty Matheson on its cover.
 Relaunched as a quarterly publication by The Arena Group, the 100-page summer issue was helmed by editor-in-chief Brittany Smith.